fabitosh/fabitosh.github.io/notes/personalized-news-feed.md

 - Lets me define the news feeds and how they are ordered

 ## RSS: Really Simple Syndication

-A web feed technology that allows access to updates of online content in a standardized, computer-readable format.
+RSS is a web feed technology that allows access to updates of online content in a standardized, computer-readable format and a core piece of my system.

 > [!note]
 > *Syndication*: The act of selling articles (newspaper, photography) to other organizations, so that they can be shown to a wider audience.